ukiw200/challenges-23-24/git-challenges/04-ssh/04-ssh.md

 In this challenge, we will configure **SSH** keys to authenticate with GitHub, eliminating the need for a token or a credentials manager.
 SSH is a tool that allows you to connect securely with servers, it uses asymmetric encryption for authentication behind the screens.

 You can find some background information on SSH [here](https://levelup.gitconnected.com/what-is-ssh-103f89e3e4b8).
-You'll see that it also symmetric encryption after the connection is made!
+You'll see that it also uses symmetric encryption after the connection is made!

 ## 3. Challenge